selwynpolit/d9book/book/debugging.md

 ## Disable caching and enable TWIG debugging

-Generally I enable twig debugging and disable caching while developing a site.
+Generally, I enable twig debugging and disable caching while developing a site.
 This means I don't have to do a `drush cr` each time I make a change to a template file.

 ::: tip Note
 The new way to enable Twig debugging is via the user interface.
 In the menus select `Configuration`, `Development`, `Development Settings` (or navigate to `/admin/config/development/settings`) and check the `Twig development mode` box, then check the boxes for  `Twig debug mode` and `disable Twig cache`.
 You can also check the `Do not cache markup` at this time.